rahulDNS/Honeywell/README.md

 - Analyze waste patterns by route, age group, and meal type
 - Help airlines optimize meal planning and reduce food waste
 - Improve sustainability metrics and cost efficiency
+- Save 36% cost using our product versus using current approach

 ## 📊 What's Inside
 The project includes: